Chess Tournament FAQ

 • Did your child have fun?

-• Are they interested in future chess classes, chess games at home, chess tournaments?
+• Are they interested in future chess classes, chess games at home, or chess tournaments?

-As far as the score goes, Swiss Style tournaments are designed to have a few people at the top, a few people at the bottom and a bunch of people in the middle.
+As far as the score goes, Swiss-style tournaments are designed with a few people at the top, a few people at the bottom, and a bunch of people in the middle.
 Most players leave with a score of 2.0 to 3.5.

 In chess jargon: